nemesis2/siyolo/README.md

 ---

-## Notes & Tips
+## Notes

-* Use curl or your client to POST images for inference.
-* Supports multipart/form-data and application/json (base64).
+⚠ This server does not implement authentication, rate limiting, or request throttling.
+Do not expose directly to the public Internet.

+* Default inference size: 640x640 (configurable in main.py)
-* Models: Place YOLO .pt files in /opt/siyolo/models/; if missing it will attempt to automatically download the model.
+* Place YOLO .pt files in /opt/siyolo/models/; if missing system will attempt to download automatically
-* CPU Display: Falls back to system CPU if no CUDA.
+* Fails over to system CPU if no CUDA present
-* FP16: Use half=True on CUDA for lower VRAM usage.
-(Keep FP32 for Maxwell cards)
-* VRAM: Large models (yolov8x-seg.pt) may require >3–4GB.
-Consider smaller models (yolov8n, yolov8m) for 4GB GPUs.
-* Additional debugging controlled via YOLO_VERBOSE=True/False.
+* Additional debugging controlled via YOLO_VERBOSE=True/False